chrisjpurdy/semantic_pdf_search/README.md

 # semantic_pdf_search

-A small cmd line tool to return a list of papers in a folder that match a specified concept/topic.
+A small cmd line tool to return a list of PDFs in a folder that match a specified concept/topic.
+The original use-case was filtering a pile of academic papers for ones that match a particular concept or topic.

 Example use:
 ```bash